-Some historical records for Egyptian and Greek describe a period of civilization with a united Egypt under the Pharaoh Menes in 3000 BC.
+Some historical records for Egyptian and Greece describe a period of civilization with a united Egypt under the King Menes in 3000 BC.
 While we often think of Egyptain civilization as suddenly flowering from nothing, and then the immediately building of the pyramids, there is a long prior period during which the Nile Valley was brought into cultivation, and societies and governments developed.
 This prior period encompassed the 0th and 1st Dynasties.
 It included the legendary kings.
 See Cartouche of Narmer and the other pharaohs here

 Narmer palette: